Why So Many Different Dates?

 The facts behind Phoenix Lodge No. 8's various charter dates

-Phoenix Lodge traces its geneology to Union Lodge No. __, an old lodge that operated in the Cape Fear region as early as the 1760s.
-Union Lodge No. __ was likely chartered by a European Grand Lodge or one of the several Provincial Grand Lodges then operating in the Colonies.
+Phoenix Lodge traces its geneology to Union Lodge at Fayetteville, an old lodge that operated in the Cape Fear region as early as early as 1784.
+Union Lodge was likely chartered by a European Grand Lodge or one of the several Provincial Grand Masters then operating in British America.

-After the formation of the second Grand Lodge of North Carolina in 1787, the Brethren of Union Lodge No. __ duly voted to turn in Union's charter, warrant, or dispensation and accept a charter from the Grand Lodge of North Carolina under the name of Phoenix Lodge.
-Although there are many theories about this change, we don't currently know the reason(s) that prompted this bold and permanent move.
+After the formation of the second Grand Lodge of North Carolina in 1787, the Brethren of Union Lodge voted to turn in Union's charter, warrant, or dispensation and accept a charter from the Grand Lodge of North Carolina under the name of Phoenix Lodge.
+Although there are many theories about this move, we don't currently know the reason(s) that prompted this bold and permanent change.

 This would have been four years after the end of the Revolutionary War.
 With a newly-established Grand Lodge in the State, and with the decline of European influence in the area, the prospect of continuing to operate under a European Grand Lodge may not have been appealing.
 It is possible that Union Lodge had lost or was in danger of losing its sponsorship.
 The records of the Grand Lodges of England and Scotland contain references to several "Union Lodges."
 However, these are all accounted for as regular lodges in Europe or elsewhere in the Americas.
 None of these are recorded as having operated in the Cape Fear region.
 The Grand Lodge of Scotland is also known to have recalled "Provincial Charters" for various reasons.